jobf/FNF-PeoteView/readme.md

 FNF' in Peote-View, otherwise known as "Funkin' View" is a successor of [Friday Night Funkin' Zenith](https://github.com/SomeGuyWhoLovesCoding/Zenith-FNF-Public) which offers ultra-performant gameplay and an incredibly flexible codebase, and is currently aiming to become the new standard of FNF modding.

-This quite literally started development, so expect this repository to be very active!
+This project just got started, so expect this repository to be very active!

 # Setup